-Guess what?
-An improved, updated version of this recipe can be found in my cookbook Classic Snacks Made from Scratch: 70 Homemade Versions of Your Favorite Brand-Name Treats.
-Preorder it now on Amazon, Barnes & Noble, or your local indie bookstore!
+Love homemade Cheez Whiz and want even more recipes for homemade junk food treats?
+Pick up a copy of my cookbook Classic Snacks Made from Scratch: 70 Homemade Versions of Your Favorite Brand-Name Treats on Amazon, Barnes & Noble, or your local indie bookstore!

 Since I come from the western side of Pennsylvania and not the eastern, my iconic sandwich familiarity has always centered around chipped chopped ham or kolbassi instead of cheesesteaks.
 And whether for better or worse (I’m not trying to start another PA culture war) we don’t put Cheez Whiz on our pork products out there in the “Burgh.

-In fact, apart from a college-era flirtation with Tostitos-brand “queso” in a jar, I stayed away from gelatinous cheese spreads of all kinds, preferring to melt shredded cheddar over my nachos or throwing a few hunks of Velveeta into my mac and cheese sauce if necessary.
-I’m not sure I’ve ever tasted true Cheez Whiz in my life, to be completely frank.
+In fact, apart from a college-era flirtation with Tostitos-brand “queso” in a jar, I stayed away from gelatinous cheese spreads of all kinds.
+Instead, I preferred to melt shredded cheddar over my nachos or throw a few hunks of Velveeta into my mac and cheese sauce if necessary.
+I’m not sure I had ever tasted true Cheez Whiz in my young life, to be completely frank.

-But when Danielle requested a homemade Cheez Whiz recipe after reading my nostalgic ode to broiler nachos, how could I say no?
+But when I received a reader request for a homemade Cheez Whiz recipe after posting my nostalgic ode to broiler nachos, how could I say no?
 Plus, I had an ace up my sleeve in the form of Grant Achatz.

 - 1/4 teaspoon garlic powder

 - 1/4 teaspoon granulated sugar

 - 1 cup (4 ounces; 113 grams) shredded Cheddar cheese

 - Whisk the cornstarch, salt, garlic powder, onion powder, mustard powder, turmeric, and granulated sugar together in a small bowl.